xzilliazia/OOP_A_ZIA_319/README.md

 - 'Final_Project' and 'PBO' is different Project.
 - in the near future i will make 2 'Final_Project' that have different Storage system. one uses CSV file locally the other uses Database(MySql).

-I apologize if there are errors, I'm still a beginner.😊😊